TABLE OF CONTENTS

 This adjusts the default speed at which the camera controls move when using the keyboard.
 Increasing this number moves everything faster, decreasing this number moves everything slower.
 The defaults are set up in such a way that it should not be necessary to change this, but it can be useful for fine tuning cameras or doing live editing.

-On the config tab you will find all of the keyboard mappings for the camera controls.
+Here you will find all of the keyboard mappings for the camera controls.
 Almost every control can be edited with a keyboard short cut.
-The position (lat, lon, alt), Aiming (yaw, pitch, roll) and zoom controls can also be mapped to an analog joystick for finer grain control during live editing.
+The position (lat, lon, alt), Aiming (yaw, pitch, roll) and zoom controls, we well as any other controls, can also be mapped to an analog joystick for finer grain control during live editing.
 If you want to remap a control simply click on the red button next to the control and type a key or press a button on your joystick.
 If you want to cancel a key remap hit escape.
 And in order to get back the default mappings, simply hit the reset button, this will not affect the calibration of your driving controls.
 In order to properly support analog devices, there is a calibrate button that will let you calibrate your joysticks.
 You must calibrate at least once before you can properly assign a joystick to a control.

 In addition to the keys used by the camera tool, the following hot keys may be helpful when editing camera sets.
 Keys beginning with a kp_ are key pad keys (the number pad on the right side of your keyboard).